All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Definition

-AI slop is low-quality, mass-generated content created by artificial intelligence that does not carry real value, but fills the information space.
-This can be texts, images, videos, or even products made "just to have something," lacking depth and human thought.
+AI slop is low-quality, mass-generated content created by artificial intelligence that does not carry real value but fills the information space.
+This can be texts, images, videos, or even products made "just to have," lacking depth and human thought.

-In simple terms: AI slop is informational "fast food", which is quickly created, widely spread, and just as quickly becomes tiresome.
+In simple terms: AI slop is informational "fast food" that is quickly created, widely distributed, and just as quickly becomes tiresome.

 Signs of AI Slop

-• Superficiality - the material looks familiar, but lacks novelty or analysis.
+• Superficiality - the material looks familiar, but it lacks novelty or analysis.

-• clichés and stereotypes - texts filled with generic phrases.
+• clichés and stereotypes - texts filled with a bunch of common phrases

-• Mass production - such content is often flooded with hundreds of pages, websites, or channels solely for the sake of SEO or clicks.
+• Mass production - such content is often flooded with hundreds of pages, websites, or channels just for the sake of SEO or clicks.

 • Visual artificiality - images look "too perfect," but upon closer inspection, one can see strange hands, unrealistic faces, or artifacts (for now, in the future it will be harder to distinguish AI from real content).